 And he will bring peace when Assyria [Iraq] comes into our land and treads in our citadels.
 And we shall raise against him [the invader] seven shepherds and eight leaders, and they will shepherd [rule] the land of Assyria with the sword, and the land of Nimrod at its entrances.
 And he will deliver us from Assyria when he comes into our land and treads within our borders.

 Zechariah 9:10, 16, 14:1-3:

 I will cut off the chariot from Ephraim [northern Israel] and the war horse from Jerusalem. … On that day Yahweh their God will save them.

 Your spoil will be divided in your midst.
 For I will gather all the nations against Jerusalem to battle, and the city will be taken and the houses plundered and the women raped.
-Half of the city will go into exile, but the rest of the people shall not be cut off from the city.
+And half of the city will go into exile, but the rest of the people will not be cut off from the city.

 The nations and kings that conquer Israel will be a confederation of Muslim nations.
 As we have seen in the way the self-styled Islamic State of Iraq and Syria treated Christians and Yazidis, they will sell the Jews into slavery, kill them, rape them, lay their cities waste, and send them out of their land.
 Western nations will be unwilling or unable to intervene (Isa 63:5).